songlh/performance-bugs/README.md

-# performance-bugs
-re-implemented bugs used in LDoctor paper
+Re-implemented performance bugs used in LDoctor paper.